braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify_beta/shopify_features_overview.md

 **Triggered**: When a customer adds, removes, or updates their shopping cart<br>
 **Use Case**: Checkout abandonment

 For Abandoned Checkout messages, use the shopping cart Liquid tags to add products from your checkout into your messages.
-For more information see [Abandoned Cart and Abandoned Checkout product personalization]({{site.baseurl}}/using_shopify_with_braze/?tab=post-purchase%20retargeting#abandoned-cart-checkout).
+For more information see [Abandoned Cart and Abandoned Checkout email personalization]({{site.baseurl}}/using_shopify_with_braze/?tab=post-purchase%20retargeting#abandoned-cart-checkout).

 {% endsubtab %}
 {% subtab Order placed %}